Choral concerts are being planned in the Upper Valley!

 For information and to watch online: https://uvmusic.org/event/zoomberry-film-premiere

-Tickets to this event are free of charge.
+Tickets to this event were free of charge.
 If you wish to make a donation, your support will help with the costs of the Zoomberry film, from commissioning to teaching to editing.
 Any additional donations beyond the cost of the Zoombery project will go to the Upper Valley Music Center’s Bringing Us Together Campaign, supporting the installation of a new ventilation system to bring filtered, fresh air into every room at UVMC.

 This project was made possible by a grant from the Choral Arts Foundation of the Upper Valley to support the commission and the creation of the film.